-The first level is the Bunny-rabbit Program, which is directed at children in the “Active Start” stage of development (children five years of age and younger).
-Program materials include an enrollment kit, a child-friendly, age-appropriate booklet and skill award stickers.
-It has been developed in parallel with the first level of the new competency-based National Coaching Certification Program, which now provides coaching materials specific to the needs of this age group.
-The objective of the new program is to introduce cross-country skiing and the healthy lifestyle associated with it through organized activity and active play.
+The first level of our youth programs is the Bunnies Program, which is directed at children in the “Active Start” stage of development (children five years of age and younger).
+Program materials include an enrollment kit, a child-friendly age-appropriate booklet and skill award stickers.
+The Bunnies program has been developed in parallel with the first level of the new competency-based National Coaching Certification Program, which now provides coaching materials specific to the needs of this age group.
+The objective of the program is to introduce cross-country skiing and the healthy lifestyle associated with it, through organized activity and active play.
 In addition, the program is designed to:

 - Help children develop a positive self-image.

 - Provide children an opportunity to make ski friends.

 - Develop fundamental movement skills.